Working Hunter Ponies

 1st €340, 2nd €238, 3rd €191, 4th €134, 5th €97

-A Special Breeders’ Prize of €100 will be presented to the breeder of the winning pony in each class.
+A Special Breeders’ Prize of €100 will be presented to the breeder of the highest placed Irish-bred pony in each class.
+In order to be eligible for a Special Breeders' Prize, ponies must be bred in Ireland, registered in an Irish pony studbook and have their breeding recorded on their passports.

 The number of prizes awarded is based on the number of animals catalogued.
 For more information please click here.